Skip to content

 Motor co-ordination is the ability to control your body’s movement.

 Gross motor skills need whole body movement and use the large muscles.
-Skills such as walking, running, climbing, kicking, jumping and balancing are gross motor skills.
+Gross motor skills are skills such as:

 Fine motor skills need controlled movement of the fingers and hands.
 Skills such as doing up buttons, threading, drawing and writing are fine motor skills.

-If your child is having difficulties, you can get advice and support from your child’s:
+If your child is having difficulties, you can get advice and support in the first instance from your child’s:

-The Children's Integrated Therapy and Equipment Service (CITES) is a specialist service that provides occupational therapy, speech and language therapy and physiotherapy to children and young people aged 0-16 years and 16-19 years if in full-time education.
+The Children's Integrated Therapy and Equipment Service (CITES) is a specialist service.
+They provide occupational therapy, speech and language therapy and physiotherapy to children and young people aged 0-16 years and 16-19 years if in full-time education.

-CITES loan specialist equipment to families, as well as schools and other settings supporting children with additional needs:
+CITES loan specialist equipment.
+This can be to families, schools and other settings that support children with additional needs:

 Adaptions

-They also provide a multidisciplinary pathway involving Occupational Therapy and Physiotherapy and Integrated Therapy Assistants.
+They also provide a multidisciplinary pathway.
+This involves Occupational Therapy, Physiotherapy and Integrated Therapy Assistants.

-Their service aims to support the safety and independence of children in their own home where alterations or adaptations are assessed as being required to meet essential needs.
+Their service aims to support the safety and independence of children in their own home.
+This is when alterations or adaptations are assessed as being necessary to meet essential needs.

 The children’s adaptation occupational therapists (OTs) are part of East Sussex Children's Integrated Therapy and Equipment Service (ESCITES).
-The team work closely with the other professionals who may be involved in your child’s care such as physiotherapists, speech and language therapists, occupational therapists, paediatricians and the social work team for children with disabilities.
+The team work close with the other professionals who may be involved in your child’s care.
+This includes:

 They provide help for: